2021 Provincial Apiarist report

-The province is maintaining its SHB management strategy, which is consistent with other jurisdictions with SHB.
 The ministry has created an online map showing the number of SHB-positive bee yards confirmed in each township.
 This map not only provides current data to other jurisdictions that import Ontario honey bees, but also informs beekeepers about where SHB has been detected in Ontario, which helps them to manage the risk to their beekeeping activities.

 Varroa mites (Varroa destructor)

 Ministry apiary inspectors sampling for varroa mites, a common and very serious pest of honey bees, during regular apiary inspections typically documented low levels of infestation early in the beekeeping season for both commercial and small-scale beekeepers and extending into summer for many commercial beekeepers.
 Across the province, 1,189 (758 commercial, 431 small-scale) colonies were inspected for varroa mites using a standard alcohol wash (a sample of approximately 300 bees collected from the brood nest, washed in alcohol and the varroa mites filtered and quantified).